loculus-project/loculus/kubernetes/README.md

 ### Secrets

-For preview isntances this repo contains[sealed secrets](https://sealed-secrets.netlify.app/) that allow the pathoplexus-bot to access the GitHub container registry and (separately) the GitHub repository.
+For preview instances this repo contains [sealed secrets](https://sealed-secrets.netlify.app/) that allow the pathoplexus-bot to access the GitHub container registry and (separately) the GitHub repository.
 These are encrypted such that they can only be decrypted on our cluster but are cluster-wide so can be used in any namespace.

 ## E2E mode